 Practicum experiences are designed to provide students with tiered and sequential opportunities to develop and practice clinical skills under the supervision of doctoral-level licensed psychologists.
 Students are evaluated for readiness to begin practicum work by reviewing their performance on competencies across the learning experiences.
-Practicum experiences begin in the second year of study if prerequisite coursework has been completed as described in the Practicum and Internship Handbook.
+Practicum experiences begin in the second year of study if prerequisite coursework has been completed, or is slated to be completed concurrently throughout the same academic year, as described in the Practicum and Internship Handbook.

 Students must complete a minimum of 6 practicum experiences.
-Practicum experiences are expected to occur across diverse settings that include community mental health, testing/assessment sites, and schools.
+Practicum experiences are expected to occur across diverse settings that include community mental health, testing/assessment sites, private practice, schools and hospital settings.
 Diversity of the client population is expected (i.e., diagnostic, socioeconomic, developmental).
 Students must spend at least two semesters working with an underserved population.
 Students work closely with faculty to plan their practicum experiences.
 Details about Practicum experiences and placements can be found in the Practicum and Internship Handbook.
-Paperwork that must be completed as part of practicum experiences can also be found in the Practicum and Internship Handbook.
-All practicum sites and supervisors must be approved by the Program.
-A list of currently approved practicum sites can be found in Appendix 7.
+The program is now utilizing Time2Track, an online tracking system used to track clinical training hours for practicum, send and store required paperwork that must be completed as part of practicum experience and assist students in preparing their internship application (Required paperwork that must be completed as part of practicum experiences can also be found in the Practicum and Internship Handbook.)